streamsets/tutorials/tutorial-spark-transformer-scala/readme.md

 This tutorial explains how to create a simple Apache Spark application, using Scala, that will compute the type of a credit card from its number, and configure the Spark Evaluator to use it.
 A [companion tutorial](../tutorial-spark-transformer/readme.md) explains how to implement the same functionality in Java.

+If you have not yet completed the [NYC Taxi Transactions tutorial](https://streamsets.com/documentation/datacollector/latest/help/#Tutorial/Overview.html) in the SDC documentation, I highly recommend that you do so.
+You must understand the basics of StreamSets Data Collector before moving on to advanced topics such as building a custom Spark Transformer.

 Many thanks to [Maurin Lenglart](https://twitter.com/maurinlenglart) of [Lore IO](http://getlore.io/) for providing the skeleton Scala transformer.

 Prerequisites
 -------------

-* [Download](https://streamsets.com/opensource/) and [install](https://streamsets.com/documentation/datacollector/latest/help/#Install_Config/InstallationAndConfig.html#concept_gbn_4lv_1r) StreamSets Data Collector (SDC).
-This tutorial uses SDC 2.2.0.0, but the instructions should apply to subsequent versions.
+* [Download](https://streamsets.com/opensource/) and [install](https://streamsets.com/documentation/datacollector/latest/help/#datacollector/UserGuide/Installation/InstallationAndConfig.html#concept_gbn_4lv_1r) StreamSets Data Collector (SDC).
+This tutorial uses SDC 3.1.0.0, but the instructions should apply to any version since 2.2.0.0.
 Please [file an issue](https://github.com/streamsets/tutorials/issues/new) if this is not the case!
 * [Java Development Kit](http://www.oracle.com/technetwork/java/javase/downloads/index.html) (JDK) 1.7 or later is needed to work with Scala.
-* [Scala](https://www.scala-lang.org/download/) version 2.10 or later and [sbt](http://www.scala-sbt.org/download.html) version 0.13.
+* [Scala](https://www.scala-lang.org/download/) version 2.10 or later and [sbt](http://www.scala-sbt.org/download.html) version 0.13 or later.

 The stage libraries that include the Spark Evaluator also include all necessary Spark dependencies.
+You must [install one of the following stage libraries](https://streamsets.com/documentation/datacollector/latest/help/index.html#datacollector/UserGuide/Installation/AddtionalStageLibs.html#concept_fb2_qmn_bz) if you have not already done so:

+* CDH 5.8 or higher
+* CDH Spark 2.1
+* MapR 5.2 or higher
+* MapR Spark 2.1

 You do *not* need to download or install a Spark distribution.

 Implementing a Skeleton Transformer
 -----------------------------------